 Dr Lucy Dyson BMedSci, MRCSLT, Reg.
-HPC, PhD
+HCPC, PhD

 Department of Human Communication Sciences

 University of Sheffield